PRELUDE TO THE MASCOT TRILOGY

 Hopefully no one was going to enjoy it.
-Kafil said nothing more until he put Donte in a room with no windows.
+Kafil said nothing more until he took Donte to a room with no windows.

 Donte considered his words.
 Farasi's death didn't assure a sudden shift of power.
 In fact, things could likely get worse before they got better.
-While Farasi was alive, he maintained control over the raiders.
+While alive, Farasi had maintained control over the raiders.
 At this point, power would go to the strongest.
-Although Kafil was only in his early twenties he had the backing of some influential people.
+Although Kafil was only in his early twenties, he had the backing of some influential people.
 While he had often sided with Donte on issues, he had never given Farasi reason to regard him as an enemy.
 In fact, Farasi appeared to admire him.
-With Halisi, it went a lot deeper than admiration.

-Kafil pulled the door shut and bolted it.
+Kafil had pulled the door shut and bolted it.